irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 Ask students to reflect on the importance of identifying misinformation and disinformation in their professional and personal lives.

-# Slide 24: Lesson Summary
+# Slide 24: Learning experience Summary
 ## Review and Summary
 - During this block of instruction, we covered:
   - Key learning step activity 1: MOM framework.